influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

   ## Additional configuration options go here
 ```

-Each data_format has an additional set of configuration options available, which
+Each `data_format` has an additional set of configuration options available, which
-I'll go over below.
+are discussed below.

-# Influx:
+# InfluxDB Line Protocol

-There are no additional configuration options for InfluxDB line-protocol.
+There are no additional configuration options for InfluxDB line protocol.
 The
 metrics are parsed directly into Telegraf metrics.

-#### Influx configuration:
+#### Influx configuration

 ```toml
 [[inputs.exec]]